-The Centers GIS I&D program seeks proposals for a one to two-year cooperative agreements under which cooperators and the Center will jointly develop technical projects related to the goal of the GIS I&D program, which is to provide relevant, easily accessible spatial data, tools, and support services to the coastal resource management community.
-The GIS I&D program and its partners will work towards this goal by addressing issues as defined in the project proposal, working with the impacted community or communities to design and develop a product that addresses local needs and skill sets, and considering the products broader applicability to other states or localities.
-A priority of the GIS I&D program is to fund state and local level coastal resource management organizations proposing geospatial solutions to issues related to the following; coastal hazards, smart growth, marine protected areas, permitting systems, data access and distribution, Internet mapping, or spatial data standards and documentation.
+The Center's GIS I&D program seeks proposals for one to two-year cooperative agreements under which cooperators and the Center will jointly develop technical projects related to the goal of the GIS I&D program, which is to provide relevant, easily accessible spatial data, tools, and support services to the coastal resource management community.
+The GIS I&D program and its partners will work towards this goal by addressing issues as defined in the project proposal, working with the partner to design and develop pilot projects and products that address local needs and skill sets, and considers the outcome's broader applicability to other states or localities.
+The GIS I&D program is especially interested in nationally networked organizations proposing geospatial solutions to issues related to coastal hazards.
+It is expected that the primary partner will be in a position to understand the coastal hazards issue of interest from a national perspective, coordinate pilot projects, and disseminate the final products and outcomes to its state and/or local constituents and assist in the implementation of products or processes.

 NOAA is committed to continual improvement of the grants process and accelerating the award of financial assistance to qualified recipients.
-In order to fulfill these responsibilities, this solicitation announces that approximately \$250,000 may be available in FY2005, in award amounts to be determined by the proposals and available funds.
+In order to fulfill these responsibilities, this solicitation announces that approximately \$250,000 may be available in FY2006, in award amounts to be determined by the proposals and available funds.
 Applicants are hereby given notice that funds have not yet been appropriated for this program.
-Typically, the GIS I&D program funds two to three projects with awards ranging from about \$50,000 to \$125,000 each.
+The GIS I&D program intends to fund one to two projects with awards ranging from about \$100,000 to \$125,000 each.
 The award level is contingent on methodology, level of detail, and both the technical and geographic scope of the project.

 Publication of this notice does not oblige NOAA to award any specific project or to obligate any available funds.
-If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at ones own risk of these costs not being included under the award.
+If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at one's own risk of these costs not being included under the award.

-Statutory authority for the Centers GIS I&D program is 33 U.S.C.
+Statutory authority for the Center's GIS I&D program is 33 U.S.C.
 883a (surveys and other activities), 33 U.S.C.
 883c (geomagnetic data; collection, correlation, and dissemination) and 16 U.S.C.
 1456c (Technical Assistance).